• About Texas Travel Talk

 • Fort Worth Water Gardens (free to roam)

-Major Events In Dallas And Fort Worth
+Events In Dallas And Fort Worth

-Dallas events include Dallas Blooms at the Dallas Arboretum, Fourth Of July Parade, Taste of Dallas, St. Patrick’s Day Parade and Festival, Dallas International Film Festival, and (of course) the State Fair of Texas in October of every year.
+Dallas events include Dallas Blooms at the Dallas Arboretum, Fourth of July Parade, Taste of Dallas, St. Patrick’s Day Parade and Festival, Dallas International Film Festival, and (of course) the State Fair of Texas in October of every year.

 Fort Worth events include the Main Street Arts Festival, Mayfest, Fort Worth Fourth, Juneteenth, Fort Worth Stock Show and Rodeo, Tarrant County Harambee Festival, Alliance Texas Aviation Expo, Lone Star Film Festival, National Day of the American Cowboy, Van Cliburn International Film Competition, Red Steagall Cowboy Gathering and Western Swing Fest, and the Texas Indy 375 at Texas Motor Speedway.